-IMGPrep is pleased to present the IMGPrep Guide to Writing a Personal Statement IMGPrep Guide to Writing a Personal Statement that is specifically designed to help International Medical School Graduates (IMGs) in preparing an effective personal essay as part of their applications for medical residency programs.
+IMGPrep is pleased to present the IMGPrep Guide to Writing a Personal Statement IMGPrep Guide to Writing a Personal Statement that is specifically designed to help International Medical School Graduates (IMGs) in preparing a compelling personal essay as part of their applications for medical residency programs.
 The two-page guide is downloadable from the IMGPrep website and is a free resource.
 It contains concise information to help you prepare, organize, and structure a well-written narrative that can strengthen your overall application

 Meanwhile, please refer to the FAQ below with answers to some commonly asked questions that applicants have when preparing their Residency Personal Statements: